- Language: Chud

 The Chud area is shown in yellow

-Chud or Chude is a term historically applied in the early Russian annals to several Finnic peoples in the area of what is now Finland, Estonia and Northwestern Russia.
+Chud is a term historically applied in the early Russian annals to several Finnic peoples in the area of what is now Finland, Estonia and Northwestern Russia.
 The term Chudes was first applied by a monk Nestor in the earliest Russian chronicles to proto-Estonians.

 In Komi mythology, Chudes represent the mythic ancestors of the Komi people.
 Other sources suggest that ancient Chuds spoke a Baltic-Finnic language similar to the Veps language.